invainn/Discord-Music-Bot/README.md

 * Can play YouTube audio through Discord
 * Ability to queue songs seamlessly
 * Search songs and play them through Discord chat
+* Plays playlist songs and adds all of them to queue

 ## TODO:
-* Detect playlist link and add playlist videos to queue
+* Add actual search implementation with limit up to 15 results
 * Refactor some more